YenruoY/Amaozn-price-tracker/README.md

 - Added helper functions (moved functions from `amazon_tracker.py` to `helper_functions.py`.
 - Added config file that is able to cache product data.
 - Now the config file can remove trackers from the product link.

+## 3/02/2024

+- Added function that will save the current time stamp and current price of the product.
+- Performance improvements